Freedom of the press: Belarus

 Belarusian journalist Katsyaryna Andreeva was sentenced to 8 years in prison in 2022.

 Since the 2000s, Reporters Without Borders have been ranking Belarus below all other European countries in its Press Freedom Index.
 Under the authoritarian president Alexander Lukashenko, journalists like Katsyaryna Andreeva and Darya Chultsova have been arrested for their work.

 In May 2021, top news site Tut.By which was read by circa 40% of internet users in Belarus was blocked and several its journalists were detained.
 In July 2021, Nasha Niva, a news site, was blocked with simultaneous detention of the editors took place.

 Czechia

-Current general manager of Czech Television Jan Souček has courted controversy in his tenure given his attack on free media and his attacks on employees of Czech Television.
-Souček compared himself to Milada Horáková after strong criticism of his managerial skills from Czech Television Council.
+Current general manager of Czech Television Jan Souček has courted controversy in his tenure given his attack on free media and his criticism of employees of Czech Television.
+Souček compared himself to Milada Horáková after strong criticism of his managerial skills from the Czech Television Council.
 Souček later commented that it was silly from him.
-In an interview on 5.
-9. 2023 Souček, as the incoming director general, stated: "I am constantly asking for money.
+In a 2023 interview, Souček, as the incoming director general, stated: "I am constantly asking for money.
 A press conference of the Ministry of Culture has been announced for Tuesday, where the ministerial commission should reveal how it envisions the reform of financing public service media.
 According to my information, our call will be heard for the most part."
-During his tenure, Souček constantly asks for more money from the public fees, however it seems that he is not able to use money economically while blacking out financial documents to hide it from the public.